Skip to main content

 The intersection of the ADA, GINA, and HIPAA creates a complex regulatory environment where the definition of “voluntary” is paramount.

-GINA further complicates the issue by prohibiting discrimination based on and strictly limiting the circumstances under which an employer can acquire such information.
+GINA further complicates the issue by prohibiting discrimination based on genetic information and strictly limiting the circumstances under which an employer can acquire such information.
 This has direct implications for wellness programs that include health risk assessments, which often ask about family medical history.

 The EEOC’s regulations have attempted to address this by requiring prior, knowing, voluntary, and written authorization from the employee before any genetic information is collected.
 However, the question remains as to whether even with such authorization, a significant financial penalty for refusing to provide this information would render the consent involuntary.